Natalia Gulkina

-Natalia Gulkina is a Russian singer and actress.
+Natalia Valeryevna Gulkina is a Russian singer and actress.

 Biography

 1964-1986: Childhood and youth

 Born in Moscow.
 She studied well at school, but was not distinguished by exemplary behavior.
 Natalia began to practice singing, taking an example from her father.
 Having learned to play the guitar, she began to compose songs herself, which she sang in friendly companies, pioneer camps, at graduation parties.
 Won competitions.

 She married Nikolai Gulkin early and gave birth to a son Alexey at the age of 20.